Paramardi: Administration

-Although himself a Shaivite, Paramardivarman was tolerant towards Buddhists, Jains and Vaishnavites.
+Although himself a Shaivite, Paramardi was tolerant towards Buddhists, Jains and Vaishnavites.
 A copper-plate inscription shows that when he granted a village to a Brahmin, he respected the rights of a Buddhist shrine located in that village.
 Several images of the Jain tirthankaras were set up at various places during his reign.
 The best known of these are at the Aharji Jain Tirth Near Tikamgarh.
 His minister Sallakshana commissioned a Vishnu temple.